Songs are proof

 English | People sing. | same logic as Hungarian |

-Hungarian: [quantity] x 1 person who is doing something.
-[Makes sense]
+Hungarian logic: [quantity] x 1 person doing something.

-Same logic holds if an undetermined quantity modifies the noun like "how many?" "some," "many," "more."
+Same logic holds with a undetermined quantity like "how many?" "some," "many," "more."

-Hungarian: [undetermined quantity] x 1 person who is doing something.
-[Makes sense.]
+Hungarian logic: [undetermined quantity] x 1 person doing something.

 **** | ||